changeyourname/gitfinder/README.md

 gitfinder
 =========

-Java code to crawl and process information available on the GitHub repositories
+Java code to crawl and process information available on GitHub repositories

-At the moment it is used for generating an up-to-date list of registered users on github and list of associated repositories.
+Quick and useful for generating an up-to-date list of registered users on github and then list the associated repositories.

 This is a command line application.
 To run, you will need to provide a github login/password.
 To ensure privacy, the information is not saved into